|

 (or crypto-logics as they were called) for different customers.

-In Picoflex, four OQ4406 crystals are mounted on a tick film component in
+In Picoflex, four OQ4406 substrates are mounted on a tick film carrier in

 a single metal package.